 - Cost of Power Management

 Electric vehicle (EV) charging stations can be installed in workplaces, multi-dwelling units, public places for commercial purposes, and others.
 Analyzing the EV charging stations cost is an efficient method to understand the benefits of the investment.
-In this article, we analyze the EV charging stations cost and explain the aspects involved in the installation of these devices.
+In this article, we analyze the cost of a charging station for electric cars and explain the aspects involved in the installation of these devices.

 Charging cost for electric cars varies on two factors: electricity and efficiency.
 Highly efficient electric cars consuming 27 kWh per 100 miles, represent a cost of $0.028 per mile, considering the average cost for electricity as ¢/10.7 per kWh.
-This means that charging a 200-mile range vehicle costs around $5.6.
+This means that the EV charging station cost per charge for a 200-mile range vehicle is close to $5.6.

 Miles per Gallon (MPG) is a decades-old metric to define fuel efficiency for internal combustion engine vehicles.
 Kilowatt-Hours per 100 miles (kWh/100 miles) is an analog term coined for EVs, determining the power usage efficiency of these vehicles.